 Definitions.
 Capitalized terms set forth herein shall have the same definitions as are set forth the Agreement.

 Payment.
-NGM shall pay to B&P on or before May 12, 2017 the sum of $214,532 (the agreed-up $225,000 less $10,468 for the May rent of the Manassas office that NGM will pay directly) in cash by wire transfer of immediately available funds (the “Payment”), representing full and final settlement of all amounts due B&P, including payment for (i) the federal service mark registration of Litman Law Offices, Ltd., (ii) the Office Overhead Policy in the event of LITMAN’s disability; (iii) the Extended Reporting Endorsement obtained in October 2012 from the professional liability insurer for Litman Law Offices, Ltd., (iv) the entire rights, title and interest to the Accounts Receivable, (v) the exclusive ownership and legal responsibility of the Freedom Bank Accounts and monies therein or hereinafter deposited in such accounts: and (vi) the rent and other expenses to be paid by NGM to B&P as provided for in the Agreement.
+NGM shall pay to B&P within one week of the execution of this Amendment to Agreement the sum of $214,532 (the agreed-up $225,000 less $10,468 for the May rent of the Manassas office that NGM will pay directly) in cash by wire transfer of immediately available funds (the “Payment”), representing full and final settlement of all amounts due B&P, including payment for (i) the federal service mark registration of Litman Law Offices, Ltd., (ii) the Office Overhead Policy in the event of LITMAN’s disability; (iii) the Extended Reporting Endorsement obtained in October 2012 from the professional liability insurer for Litman Law Offices, Ltd., (iv) the entire rights, title and interest to the Accounts Receivable, (v) the exclusive ownership and legal responsibility of the Freedom Bank Accounts and monies therein or hereinafter deposited in such accounts: and (vi) the rent and other expenses to be paid by NGM to B&P as provided for in the Agreement.

 No Claims or Setoffs.
 As of the date hereof, B&P represents to NGM that there are no setoffs or counterclaims with regard to the items listed in Section 3.
+Further, for the avoidance of doubt, B&P makes no assurances as to the current status of the Office Overhead Policy and the Extended Reporting Endorsement referenced in paragraphs 3(ii) and 3(iii), above.

 Indemnity.
-As a condition precedent to NGM’s Payment, B&P agrees to indemnify and hold NGMharmless against any and all expenses, including reasonable attorney's fees, judgments, fines and amounts paid in settlement actually and reasonably incurred by NGM in connection with B&P’s ownership and operation of LLO.
+As a condition precedent to NGM’s Payment, B&P agrees to indemnify and hold LITMAN harmless against any and all expenses, including reasonable attorney's fees, judgments, fines and amounts paid in settlement actually and reasonably incurred by LITMAN and/or NGM in connection with B&P’s ownership and operation of LLO.

+Manassas Office Space.
+This Amendment confirms that B&P has already given notice to the landlord of the Manassas office that B&P will be vacating the office at the end of May 2017.
+Any extensions of the term of the lease of the Manassas office past May 2017, as needed, are solely the responsibility and under the purview of NGM and LLO only.

 Entire Agreement.
 This Amendment and the Agreement constitute the entire agreement and understanding among the parties hereto with respect to the subject matter hereof and supersede all prior and contemporaneous agreements, understandings, inducements, and conditions, express or implied, oral or written, of any nature whatsoever with respect to the subject matter hereof.
 The Agreement as amended by this Amendment may not be modified or amended other than by an agreement in writing executed by the parties.
 Should there be any conflict between the terms of this Amendment and the terms of the Agreement, the terms of this Amendment shall prevail.